-14 C.F.R.
-Part 21, Subpart H: Air worthiness certificates 14 C.F.R.
-Section 91.203 (a) (1)
+A. 14 CFR Part 21, Subpart H: Airworthiness Certificates 14 C.F.R. §91.203 (a) (1)

-Subpart H, entitled Airworthiness Certificates, establishes the procedural requirements for the issuance of airworthiness certificates as required by FAR Section 91.203 (a) (1).
-Given the size and limited operating area associated with aircraft to be utilized by the Applicant, an exemption from Part 21 Subpart H meets the requirements of an equivalent level of safety under Part 11 and Section 333 of the Reform Act both authorize the FAA to exempt aircraft from the requirement for an airworthiness certificate, upon consideration of the size, weight, speed, operational capability, proximity to airports and populated areas of the particular UAS.
-In all cases, an analysis of these criteria demonstrates that the UAS operated without an airworthiness certificate, in a restricted environment and under the conditions proposed will be at lease as safe, or safer, than conventional aircraft (fixed wing or rotorcraft) operating with an airworthiness certificate without the retractions and conditions proposed.
+Subpart H, entitled Airworthiness Certificates, establishes the procedural requirements for the issuance of airworthiness certificates as required by FAR §91.203 (a) (1).
+Given the size and limited operating area associated with the aircraft to be utilized by The Aerial Filming Company, an exemption from Part 21 Subpart H meets the requirements of an equivalent level of safety under Part 11 and Section 333 of the Reform Act.
+The Federal Aviation Act (49 U.S.C.§44701 (f)) and Section 333 of the Reform Act both authorize the FAA to exempt aircraft from the requirement for an airworthiness certificate, upon consideration of the size, weight, speed, operational capability, and proximity to airports and populated areas of the particular UAS.
+In all cases, an analysis of these criteria demonstrates that the UAS operated without an airworthiness certificate, in the restricted environment and under the conditions proposed will be at least as safe, or safer, than a conventional aircraft (fixed wing or rotorcraft) operating with an airworthiness certificate without the restrictions and conditions proposed.

-The sUAS to be operated here under is less than 55 lbs. fully loaded, carries neither a pilot nor passenger, carries no explosive materials or flammable materials liquid fuels, and operates exclusively within a secured area as set out in manual.
-Unlike other civil aircraft, operations under this exemption will be tightly controlled and monitored by both the operator and, pursuant to the requirements, and in compliance to local public safety requirements, to provide security of the area of operation as is now done with conventional flag man.
+The sUAS to be operated is less than 55 lbs. fully loaded, carries neither a pilot nor passenger, carries no explosive materials or flammable fuels, and operates exclusively within a secured area.
+Unlike other civil aircraft, operations under this exemption will be tightly controlled and monitored by both the operator, and under the requirements and in compliance with local public safety requirements.
 The FAA will have advance notice of all operations.
-These safety enhancements, which already apply to civil aircraft operated in connection to agricultural aerial applicators, provide a greater degree of safety to public and property owners than conventional operations conducted with airworthiness certificates issued under 14 C.F.R.
-Part 21, Subpart H. Lastly, application of these same criteria demonstrates that there is no credible threat to national security posed by the UAS, due to its size, speed of operation, location of operation, lack of explosive materials or flammable liquid fuels, and inability to carry a substantial external load.
+These safety enhancements, which already apply to civil aircraft, provide a greater degree of safety to the public and property owners than conventional operations conducted with airworthiness certificates issued under 14 C.P.R.
+Part 21, Subpart H. Application of these same criteria demonstrates that there is no credible threat to national security posed by the UAS, due to its size, speed of operation, location of operation, lack of explosive materials or flammable liquid fuels, and inability to carry a substantial external load.

-14 C.F.R.
-Section 45.23 (b).
-Marking of the aircraft
+B. 14 CFR § 45.23 (b).
+Marking of the Aircraft